Off grid passive design house that complies with a living building challenge.

 Location: Lilydale, Victoria, Australia

 The design of the house is based on the requirements of living building challenge and reduces architecture to its essential qualities.
-The place based design underlies environmental conditions such as topography, vegetation and climate.
-The elevated structure of the house enhances natural ventilation, maximizes views and minimizes the impact on a soil.
+The place-based design underlies environmental conditions such as topography, vegetation and climate.
+The elevated structure of the house enhances natural ventilation, maximizes views and minimizes the impact on soil.
 The space underneath the ground level operates as a mechanical floor running different processes such as anaerobic digester, rainwater filtration, greywater distribution and home biogas production.

 The project uses sustainability as a form of moral beauty and explores the aesthetics governed by environmental conditions and scientific innovations.